 Once you have transferred ownership of your policy to a funeral home, the cash value of your insurance policy will not affect your Medicaid eligibility.
 The face value of your policy will not be counted when determining your eligibility because you no longer own it.

 If you are setting up your Medicaid burial insurance to pay for your funeral, tell your loved ones about the arrangements you’ve made.
 Tell your family about the funeral home and the funeral director, and be sure your loved ones know where the paperwork is kept.

-By communicating with your family, you make it easier for them to handle your funeral and burial arrangements when the time comes.
+Communicating with your family makes it easier for them to handle your funeral and burial arrangements when the time comes.

-Seek the counsel of a Medicaid professional planner who knows the rules in the state you live in.
+Seek the counsel of a Medicaid professional planner who knows the rules in your state.
 If you or a loved one has a life insurance policy over the face value exemption, you can use any of these strategies to meet Medicaid’s asset eligibility requirements.

 To determine Medicaid eligibility, you must file your application with the local department of social services in the area in which you live.

 HOW CAN FUNERAL FUNDS HELP ME?

 Finding a policy if you need Medicaid eligibility isn’t a frustrating process; working with an independent agency like Funeral Funds will make the process easier and quicker.

 If you have a pre-existing medical condition, let us help you; we will work with you side by side to find a plan that fits your needs.